Seojeong99/Seojeong99/README.md

 <img src="https://img.shields.io/badge/-CSS3-1572B6?style=flat-square&logo=HTML5&logoColor=white"/></a>
 <img src="https://img.shields.io/badge/-Tensorflow-FF6F00?style=flat-square&logo=Tensorflow&logoColor=white"/></a>
 <img src="https://img.shields.io/badge/-Slack-4A154B?style=flat-square&logo=Slack&logoColor=white"/></a>

+ ## Representive project:punch:

+ -How to improve the accuracy of machine translation of newly coined words using online language dictionary

+ -Implementation of an image deep learning model for motorcycle detection

+ -Hancom Office document recognizer with high accuracy using Tesseract-OCR

 <!--
 **Seojeong99/Seojeong99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.